Saturday, January 28, 2012

 Part of the Cordell Hull Foundation's responsibility to the State Department as J-1 visa sponsor is providing pre-arrival info to new teachers plus training on J-1 visa regulations and cultural adjustment.

-Like many people, I suspect, when I was told of the stages of culture shock I was convinced it wouldn’t happen to me.
-The whole thing sounded way to simplistic, surely an intelligent person’s reactions to a new culture couldn’t be so easily codified?
+Tom shares, "Like many people, I suspect, when I was told of the stages of culture shock I was convinced it wouldn’t happen to me.
+The whole thing sounded way to simplistic, surely an intelligent person’s reactions to a new culture couldn’t be so easily codified?"

-Culture shock is a documented phenomenon.
+"Culture Shock is a documented phenomenon.

-Accept it, plan for it, but don't believe you can avoid it.
+Accept it, plan for it, but don't believe you can avoid it."

 Marianne Mason, President, Cordell Hull Foundation for International Education